 Patrick Redmond has provided design for over thirty-five logos, brandmarks or trademarks and for over fifty published books.

 He is a member of the College of Design Alumni Society, University of Minnesota Alumni Association – he served as a Board Member of the College of Human Ecology "CHE" [formerly known as the College of Home Economics with DHA "Design, Housing and Apparel" later becoming part of the University of Minnesota's College of Design] Alumni Society during the early 1990s... he served as founding Co-Chair (with Jeanne Exline, then Director of the College's Career Services) of the inaugural CHE Alumni Mentoring program (now known as the College of Design Mentor Program).
 This program he was instrumental in conceiving, proposing and helping to launch some twenty-six years ago, has become "one of the University [of Minnesota's] largest mentoring programs," according to the College of Design's Emerging magazine [see "Design Mentor Program Matches Highest Number To Date," Emerging, publication of the University of Minnesota College of Design, Spring 2019, Vol. 13, No. 2, p.
-10, and design.umn.edu/emg19d].
-He also volunteered as a graphic design mentor for the University of Minnesota's College of Human Ecology Alumni Society Mentor Program (predecessor of the University of Minnesota's College of Design Mentor Program).
+10].
+He also volunteered as a graphic design mentor for the University of Minnesota's College of Human Ecology Alumni Society Mentor Program (predecessor and foundation of the University of Minnesota's College of Design Mentor Program).

 He is a former member of: